 The United States Department of Agriculture, the USDA, sponsors multiple programs designed to assist those living in rural areas.
-One of the more important programs is the program helps low to moderate income individuals buy and home with little to no down payment.
+One of the more important programs is the program helps low to moderate-income individuals buy and home with little to no down payment.

 Homes must be located in eligible, specific areas.
 These areas ultimately deemed rural are designated so with information drawn from the Census Bureau.
-In general, about 3 percent of the land area in the United States is populated and make up more than 80 percent of the population.
+In general, about 3 percent of the land area in the United States is populated and makes up more than 80 percent of the population.

-The last Census was taken in 2010 and the next one will be in 2020.
+The last Census was taken in 2020 and the next one will be in 2030.
 But a lot can happen during that time in between.
-An area that was declared rural in 2010 may not be so rural today.
+An area that was declared rural in 2020 may not be so rural today.
 As urban and suburban areas expand, eventually an official rural area looks nothing like a rural area.
 New developments, schools, and businesses crop up in places where the USDA loan can be used because the data is so old.

 Buyers won’t be able to use the USDA mortgage in a major urban area like Atlanta, Chicago, LA, Dallas, etc, but some of the outlying areas may certainly be eligible.
 Borrowers can see the approved housing USDA map here.
 The designation comes from the U.S. Census Bureau and because the information is almost 10 years old, you might be surprised where the USDA loan is an option.

-Using a USDA loan to finance a rural property provides competitive, 30 year fixed rate terms but another attractive feature is the lack of a down payment.
+Using a USDA loan to finance a rural property provides competitive, 30-year fixed rate terms but another attractive feature is the lack of a down payment.
 USDA loans do not require a down payment at all.
-The only other zero down loan is the VA mortgage program yet that is reserved for veterans and certain members of the military.
+The only other zero-down loan is the VA mortgage program which is reserved for veterans and certain members of the military.

 Now let’s talk about income requirements.
 Because the USDA loan is reserved for low-to-moderate income buyers, there are specific limits placed on the amount of household income used.
 Note this is all of the household income for all occupants 18 years and older, not just the income of those on the loan application.

 Income is verified in a traditional manner just like other loan programs.
-Borrowers will be asked to provide their most recent paycheck stubs covering a 30 day period along with the last two years of W2 forms.
+Borrowers will be asked to provide their most recent paycheck stubs covering a 30-day period along with the last two years of W2 forms.
 For self-employed borrowers, the last two years of income tax returns and a year-to-date profit and loss statement will be needed.
 And while there is no down payment, all mortgage loans have closing costs.

 If you live in an area that is apparently rural or in a suburb, make sure you ask your loan officer about the possibility of financing the home with a USDA loan.
 Competitive rates and low closing fees make for a very attractive offering.
-The program is s an excellent choice for those wanting to close with as little down as possible and still be offered competitive interest rates.
+The program is an excellent choice for those wanting to close with as little down as possible and still be offered competitive interest rates.

 Contact us to learn more by calling the number above, or just fill out the Quick Contact Form on this page.